gecko0307/dagon2/doc/textures.md

 - RGBA32F – 4 channels, 32-bit floating-point per channel
 - RGBA16F – 4 channels, 16-bit floating-point per channel

 The most GPU-efficient format for color textures is RGBA8.
-Dagon's image loader automatically converts integer pixel formats to RGBA8.
+Dagon's image loader automatically converts all integer pixel formats to RGBA8.
 For storing textures in exotic or block-compressed formats, DDS and KTX containers can be used.

 ## sRGB vs Linear Color

 Dagon primarily works with two color spaces:

 * **Linear Rec.709**: color space which values are proportional to actual physical light intensity.